kgarzelloni/kgarzelloni/README.md

 - 👋 Hi, I’m Karrie Garzelloni
 - 👀 I’m interested in healthy communities and how technology is utilized to increase health outcomes in an equitable way.
-Would love to working on solving health inequities with new technology.
 - 🌱 I’m currently learning full stack web development
-- 💞️ I’m looking to collaborate on entry level projects
+- 💞️ I’m looking to collaborate on entry level projects that aim to find solutions to health inequities with new technology.
 - 📫 How to reach me kgarzelloni@yahoo.com

 <!---